 Shih Tzu Info & Shih Tzu Breeders

 A Shih Tzu is a toy dog breed with long silky hair.
 The breed originated in China.
-Shih Tzu were officially recognized by the American Kennel Club in 1969.
 The name is both singular and plural.

 Although a Shih Tzu's temperament varies from dog to dog, the breed has a personality and temperament that is loyal, affectionate, outgoing, and alert.
 Training and proper socializing must start at a young age for the Shih Tzu to obey basic commands.
 While the Shih Tzu is an excellent watch dog because of its alert and active nature, it was not specifically bred for this purpose.
 Unlike the Lhasa Apso, which was bred to be a sentinel dog that enjoys high perches and is wary of strangers, the Shih Tzu prefers to be close to its companions and will often offer strangers its affection.
 Due to its friendly nature, the Shih Tzu tends to interact well with other dogs and with children and adults.
 Shih Tzu dogs have been observed to get peevish if provoked, so an owner should be mindful when the dog is in the presence of children.
 Overall, they are friendly and outgoing companions.